-They're both new technologies, cutting edge in fact, both currently involve dorky hardware and are the subject of fascination to the world's most influential people in tech.
+They're yin and yang, two cutting edge technologies that could change the world, but currently involve dorky hardware and are the subject of fascination for the world's most influential people in technology.

-But the advent of AR or VR could lead us down very different paths in entertainment, gaming, communication and industry.
-So which will out?
-Augmented reality which overlays virtual 3D graphics onto our view of the real world or virtual reality which immerses us in 360 degree views of new worlds with little or no sensory input from the room your body is actually in.
+But while AR and VR have a lot in common, they could also lead us down totally different paths in entertainment, gaming, communication and more.
+So which will win?
+Augmented reality overlays virtual 3D graphics onto our real world, augmenting the way we see our everyday life and bringing us more information.
+Virtual reality, however, immerses us in totally new, synthetic worlds with 360 degree views and little to no sensory input from the room your body is actually in.

 "Our philosophy as a company (and my personal view) is to 'leave no footprints' in the brain.
 The brain is very neuroplastic and there is no doubt that near-eye stereoscopic 3D systems have the potential to cause neurologic change."